raohassandev/New-MAC/documentation.md

      "make": "...",
      "model": "...",
      "dataPoints": [...],
-     ...
+     "location": "Building A, Room 101", // Add installation location ...
    }
    ```
 3. Create a new device with `/client/api/devices`

+### Troubleshooting Device Creation Issues

+If you encounter issues when creating a device, follow these steps:

+1. **Check Browser Console**: Look for error messages in the browser console to identify API errors
+2. **Validate Required Fields**: Ensure all required fields are provided:
+   - `name`: Must be unique and not empty
+   - `deviceDriverId`: Must be a valid MongoDB ObjectId
+   - `usage`: Must be one of the predefined usage categories
+   - `connectionSetting`: Must contain proper connection details for the selected type

+3. **Validate Connection Settings**:
+   - For TCP connections:
+     - `ip` must be a valid IP address
+     - `port` must be between 1-65535
+     - `slaveId` must be between 1-255
+   - For RTU connections:
+     - `serialPort` must be a valid serial port path
+     - `baudRate` must be a valid baud rate (typically 9600, 19200, etc.)
+     - `slaveId` must be between 1-255

+4. **Check Network Connectivity**:
+   - Ensure the API server is reachable
+   - Check token validity for authentication issues
+   - Verify network connectivity from client to server

+5. **Server-Side Validation**:
+   - If the request reaches the server but fails validation, detailed error messages will be returned
+   - Check for field-specific validation errors in the response
+   - Look for uniqueness constraints (e.g., device name already exists)

 ### Managing User Permissions